Frequently Asked Questions

 Two (2) Proofs of Residency Required

-Californians who currently hold a federally compliant REAL ID driver license (DL) or identification (ID) card will not need to present a second residency document immediately.
+Californians who obtained a federally compliant REAL ID driver license (DL) or identification (ID) card by providing only one proof of California residency when they applied can expect to receive a letter from the DMV explaining how to satisfy the second proof of residency requirement.
+Cardholders will not need to present a second residency document immediately.

-If a customer’s REAL ID DL/ID card does not expire before the REAL ID enforcement date of October 1, 2020, the federal government will accept it to board domestic flights and enter secure federal facilities and military bases.
+If a customer’s REAL ID DL/ID card does not expire before the REAL ID enforcement date of October 1, 2020, the federal government should accept it to fly within the United States and enter secure federal facilities and military bases.

-However, for individuals who hold a REAL ID driver license or ID card that expires before October 1, 2020, the cardholder will need to provide the DMV with a second residency document at the time of their renewal.
+However, for individuals whose REAL ID driver license or identification card expires before October 1, 2020, the cardholder will need to provide the DMV with a second residency document at the time of their renewal.

 Which documents do customers need to bring when applying for REAL ID card?
 (Full list)

 - One Identity document, such as a certified US birth certificate or passport